Freedom in the World

 D. Freedom of Expression and Belief: 10 / 16

 While the authorities do not restrict academic freedom at institutions of higher education, academic appointments are heavily politicized, with ethnic favoritism playing a significant role.
-Primary and secondary school curriculums are also politicized.
+Primary and secondary school curricula are also politicized.
 Depending on their ethnicity, children use textbooks printed in Croatia, Serbia, or Sarajevo.
-In areas of the Herzegovina region, students are often divided by ethnicity, with separate classrooms, entrances, textbooks, and class times.
+At some schools in the Federation, Bosniak and Croat students are divided into classes on the basis of their ethnicity, meeting in segregated classrooms despite attending school in the same building.
+In November 2014, the Federation’s Supreme Court ruled that these divisions are discriminatory.
+It remains to be seen whether such schools will change their practices accordingly.

 E. Associational and Organizational Rights: 7 / 12

-Although there are no legal restrictions on the right of workers to form and join labor unions, discrimination against union members persists.
+While no legal restrictions on the right of workers to form and join labor unions exist, discrimination against union members is common.
 Unemployment in BiH is among the highest in Europe, and many workers have reportedly declined to file anti-union-related complaints with labor inspectors for fear of losing their jobs.
 However, courts in both the Federation and Republika Srpska frequently rule in favor of workers when faced with such cases.

 F. Rule of Law: 10 / 16

-The judiciary remains susceptible to influence by nationalist political parties, and faces pressure from the executive branch.
-The lack of a single, supreme judicial body and the existence of four separate court systems—for the central state, Republika Srpska, the Federation, and the self-governing Brčko district—contributes to overall inefficiency.
-The country has made some efforts to reduce its case backlog, but the number of pending in the court system cases remains high.
-The police do not always fully inform people of their rights upon arrest; prisons are overcrowded and prisoners sometimes face abuse.
-Witness protection programs are also not always available to those who need them.
+The judiciary remains susceptible to influence by nationalist political parties and faces pressure from the executive branch.
+The lack of a single, supreme judicial body and the existence of four separate court systems—for the central state, Republika Srpska, the Federation, and the self-governing Brčko district—contribute to overall inefficiency.
+The country has made some efforts to reduce its case backlog, but the number of cases pending in the court system remains high.
+The police do not always fully inform people of their rights upon arrest, and witness protection programs are not always available to those who need them.
+Prisons are overcrowded and prisoners sometimes face abuse.

 Members of the LGBT (lesbian, gay, bisexual, and transgender) community face discrimination and occasional physical attacks, as well as harassment in the country’s media.
+In February 2014, around 10 masked assailants burst into an LGBT film festival in Sarajevo and attacked panel speakers addressing a crowd.
+While two arrests followed, organizers complained that police had failed to respond after festival staff had reported receiving threats earlier in the day.
 Entity-level laws do not protect LGBT people from discrimination.
-While state-level laws do offer such protection, such measures are often disregarded.
+While national laws do offer such protection, these measures are often disregarded.

 G. Personal Autonomy and Individual Rights: 10 / 16